Mathematica at Ohlone for the Mathematics Department

 Students can buy discounted licenses through Wolfram's Web Store, but if you're teaching with Mathematica, or a significant quantity of students will be purchasing licenses, please contact Paul Fish at Wolfram Research (email@example.com) for better discounts.

 Are you interested in putting Mathematica elsewhere?
-Please let IT or Paul Fish at Wolfram Research (firstname.lastname@example.org) know.
+Please let Ohlone's IT Services or Paul Fish at Wolfram Research (firstname.lastname@example.org) know.

 The first two tutorials are excellent for new users, and can be assigned to students as homework to learn Mathematica outside of class time.